 Assistant Professor of Psychology

-Clinical Internship, West Los Angeles Veterans Affairs Medical Center
+Clinical Predoctoral Internship, West Los Angeles Veterans Affairs Medical Center

-Clinical Postdoctoral Scholar, Center for Cognitive Therapy, Penn Medicine Department of Psychiatry
+Clinical Postdoctoral Residency, Center for Cognitive Therapy, Penn Medicine Department of Psychiatry

 Wang, S., & Repetti, R. L. (2013).
 After the workday ends: How jobs impact family relationships.
 In A. L. Vangelisti (Ed.)
 The Routledge Handbook of Family Communication 2nd edition (pp. 409-423).
 New York: Routledge.